 Students choose two 12-credit hour concentrations in two different areas.
-Concentrations for Integrated Studies can be individualized based on the student's prior coursework and current offerings in Lipscomb Online.
+Students can choose concentrations from the current list of majors available in Lipscomb Online, or the concentrations can be individualized based on the student's prior coursework (Custom Concentration).
 Three hours of each of the concentrations must be completed at Lipscomb, six hours of each concentration must be upper-division courses, and six hours of each must be distinct hours.

-Integrated Studies Core BI 2893 Reading Your Life in the Biblical Narrative INST 2113 Introduction to Integrated Studies INST 3003 Principles and Practice of Integrated Thought INST 4003 Senior Project 12 Concentration 1 Lower Division (6 hours) Upper Division (6 hours) 12 Concentration 2 Lower Division (6 hours) Upper Division (6 hours) 12 Upper Division Electives 12
+Integrated Studies Core BI 2893 Reading Your Life in the Biblical Narrative INST 2113 Introduction to Integrated Studies INST 3003 Principles and Practice of Integrated Thought INST 4003 Senior Project 12 Concentration 1 Lower Division (6 hours) Upper Division (6 hours) 12 Concentration 2 Lower Division (6 hours) Upper Division (6 hours) 12 Upper Division Electives 12 Total hours required in major: 48